-Preston is a small lively city with a population of around 140,000, situated in the North West of England, near the coast.
+Preston is a small, lively city with a population of around 140,000, situated near the coast in the North West of England.
 Nearby are the resorts of Southport, Lytham and the famous Blackpool.
 The cities of Liverpool and Manchester are about an hour away by road or rail.
 The scenic beauty of the Lake District National Park is only an hour away to the north.

 The railway station is a 10-minute walk from the Academy and connects the city to major towns and cities across the UK.
 You can reach London and Edinburgh in less than 2 hours 30 minutes.
 The bus station is less than a minute’s walk from the Academy, and also has excellent bus routes all over Preston as well as to all major cities.

 Preston is home to an extensive library and museum as well as the renowned UCLAN (University of Central Lancashire) where over 30,000 students from all over the world study.
-Around 1 in 5 people living in Preston are students, so you’ll be surrounded by like-minded people.
+Around 1 in 5 people living in Preston are students, so you will be surrounded by like-minded people.

 Preston is a major shopping centre for many towns in the area.
 As well as the famous Preston market, with indoor and outdoor markets, Preston has a wide range of major brand stores as well as quirky boutiques.

 As well as modern shopping centres in the city centre, Preston has a number of retail parks around the outskirts.

 The city centre is host to two major shopping areas, Fishergate Centre and St Georges Shopping Centre.

 Debenhams can be seen to mark the start of the high street, with other popular names to follow, such as River Island, Next, Laura Ashley, Marks and Spencer’s, HMV, Topshop, Topman and Accessorize.
 In the centre of the city is the Flag Market with a stunning view of the Harris Museum and Art Gallery.